EQIP Seasonal High Tunnel Initiative

 Sign up this year until March 20, 2015

-The Seasonal High Tunnel Initiative provides financial and technical assistance to help extend the growing season for high value crops in an environmentally safe manner.
+The Seasonal High Tunnel Initiative, part of the Environmental Quality Incentives Program, provides financial and technical assistance to help extend the growing season for high value crops in an environmentally safe manner.

 The initiative may assist producers in addressing a resource concern by:

 - Improving soil quality

 - Improving air quality through reduced transportation inputs

 - Reducing energy use by providing consumers with a local source of fresh produce.